A non curable medical condition/syndrome that causes chronic musculoskeletal pain and fatigue in the muscles, tendons and ligaments.

 - Help strengthen bone density

-- Help mental clarity
+- Increase mental clarity and focus

 - Lessen fatigue & gain new energy